 This is the best Theragun Mini alternative in our opinion.
 We complained when we reviewed the Mini about how easily it was to stall its meager 20lbs. stall force.

-It has a 10mm amplitude, and if you saw how small it is, this is an impressive stroke length.
-Yet the Mini still has a better 12mm amplitude.
-That may be the case but the Bantam is much more powerful.
+Bantam has about 10mm amplitude (slightly less), and if you saw how small it is, this is an impressive stroke length.
+Yet the Mini still has a better 12mm amplitude – the highest in the business.
+So in practice, Theragun feels a tad more percussive, but the Bantam will likely be more effective.

 It also has 4 nicely varied attachments meaning you can have a full body massage on the go.
 Its Samsung branded battery can last up to 6 hours and charges via USB.